 The biggest thing to remember about these palms is to fertilize them regularly, particularly during the growing season.

 Watch out for nutrient deficiency, especially potassium – discoloration of leaves is a possible sign of potassium deficiency.
 It’s also good to prune the palm’s dead leaves at the bottom of the crown about once a year.
 They don’t have any big insect or disease problems but watch out for common pests like spider mites and fungal diseases like trunk rot.
 Don’t overwater them and give them lots of sunlight, as well.
-But these are quite hardy plants and will survive lots of conditions – their toughness is the main reason that the Chinese fan palm is recommended for beginning gardeners.
+These are quite hardy plants, though, and will survive lots of conditions.
+Their toughness is the main reason that the Chinese fan palm is recommended for beginning gardeners.